 Contributions: In lieu of flowers, contributions may be made to Calvary Baptist Church, 5300 Green Pond Road, Easton, PA 18045.

-To send flowers to Colonel (Retired) James A. Stauffer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Colonel (Retired) James A. Stauffer, please visit our floral store.